AnswerDotAI/oxml/DEV.md

 2. Ensure all changes are committed and pushed and the working tree is clean.
 3. Run `ship-release`.

 Fastship pushes the version tag for GitHub Actions, then bumps and pushes `Cargo.toml`.
-CI builds and publishes the distributions and generates GitHub release notes; there is no local changelog step.
+CI builds and publishes the distributions and generates GitHub release notes.